AltropInc/alt/doc/script/Ownership.md

 }
 ```

-**Output Transfer Rule**: If the output is composite value, the output in an input/output scope will take the ownership from the name in the local scope and the ownship in the output is always taken by the name that takes the output.
+**Output Transfer Rule**: If the output is composite value, the output in an input/output scope will take the ownership from the name in the local scope and the ownership in the output is always taken by the name that takes the output.

 Consider:
 ```altscript